Polymer/old-docs-site/docs/polymer/layout-attrs.md

 For vertical layouts, you can use the `auto-vertical` attribute on a child element to set an automatic flex basis on that element.
-Use this attribute for responsive designs if you want elements laid out in columns when the display is wide or in rows when narrow.
+Use this attribute for responsive designs if you want elements laid out horizontally when the display is wide or vertically when narrow.

 The following code uses `core-media-query` to get the screen size.
 If it's smaller than 640 pixels,